Station Breaks: The Best New Songs From NPR Music Stations

 Ryan Porter, "Heaven Only Knows"

 Ryan Porter's new album Force for Good evokes John Coltrane's message of peace, love and unity.
-His soulful and sublime "Heaven Only Knows" offers catharsis. —J. Michael Harrison, WRIT, Philadelphia, Pennsylvania
+His soulful and sublime "Heaven Only Knows" offers catharsis. —J. Michael Harrison, WRTI, Philadelphia, Pennsylvania

 Stream this month's Station Breaks picks on NPR Slingshot's Spotify and NPR Slingshot's Apple Music playlist.